Matt Brewing Company: Utica Club

 Utica Club's most famous campaign icons were a pair of talking beer steins, "Schultz and Dooley", who appeared in several popular television commercials that ran from 1959 to 1964.
 DDB (Doyle Dane Bernbach) copywriter David Reider created the characters and comedian Jonathan Winters supplied the voices of Schultz, Dooley, and the other beer steins that appeared in the commercials.
 The original Schultz and Dooley steins in the commercials were actually made of wood by famous puppeteer Bil Baird.
 Many Utica Club commercials depicted two characters ending an argument abruptly on ordering a Utica Club beer, leading to the jingle "It's tough to argue over an Utica Club, 'cause they put too much love into it!"
 The original character steins were Shultz, a German with a mustache and a bright chrome pickelhaube, and Dooley, an Irishman, with red hair and a shamrock.
 The original steins have special markings below the handles and on the bottom to identify them from others.
 These original steins can go for as much as $1,200 in today's market.
 The F.X.
 Matt Brewery released over fifty different characters since the 1990s to 2012.
 Now they make different characters for a different range of people to enjoy.

 Utica Club sales have seen a 9% sales increase from 2004 to 2005.
 USA Today reported in 2005 that sales increases of beers such as Utica Club and Pabst Blue Ribbon are part of a retro beer trend among younger drinkers.

 Subsidiaries

 In 2010, Matt Brewing Company purchased Flying Bison Brewing Company of Buffalo, New York, rescuing the brewery from financial hardship.
+In May 2023, it purchased the Flying Dog Brewery of Frederick, Maryland.

 Brewhouse Expansion Project

-In January 2019, Matt Brewing Company and Briggs of Burton completed the first mash in the new Brewhouse.
+In January 2019, Matt Brewing Company and Briggs of Burton completed the first mash in the new brewhouse.